intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  [:ref:`details <reginquiry_repiref>`]

+ * Locate the driver or kernel subsystem that seems to be causing the issue.
+   Find out how and where its developers expect reports.
+Note: most of the time this won't be bugzilla.kernel.org, as issues typically need to be sent by mail to a maintainer and a public mailing list.

  * Create a fresh backup and put system repair and restore tools at hand.

  * Ensure your system does not enhance its kernels by building additional